c2d7fa/thinktool/README.md

 `<version>`, publish the package, and also update the relevant dependency in the web and desktop clients.

-Then commit the changes, push to origin, and in the GitHub repository, run the action titled "Deploy to Azure Storage".
+Then commit the changes, tag the commit with a tag of the form `x.y.z` and push to GitHub.
+A workflow should automatically create a GitHub release; manually update this release with the release notes.